stevesKnowledge/KnowledgeSystems/Readmes/Reame-Obsidian Sync Methods.md

 Obsidian can be synced to the. web in three ways

-1. Using paid Obsidian Sync
+1. Using GitHub.
+(Useful for a public vault, with collaborators)
-2. Using a sync'ed folder, e.g. DropBox or GoogleDrive.
+2. Using paid Obsidian Sync
-3. Using GitHub.
+3. Using a sync'ed folder, e.g. DropBox or GoogleDrive.

 ## Github
 By placing your obsidian vault in a Git repository, it can be shared as with any Git project.